vlaurencena/vlaurencena/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working as a Technical Writer.
+- 🔭 I’m a software Technical Writer.
 - 🌱 I’m constantly learning different stuff, from version control to UX/UI.
+Now I'm learning Python.
 - 👨‍💻 I’m a frontend enthusiast.
 - 🃏 I also work as a freelance writer.